rubygarage/nextjs6-graphql-client-tutorial/README.md

 ## Step 1 - Yarn installation

-The first method would be to use npm
+There are two options how to install Yarn.
+The first option is to use npm:

 ```bash
 npm install -g yarn
 ```

+Another option is to go to the official download page and get the installer for your operating system and run it.

-The other method would be to go to the official download page https://yarnpkg.com/en/docs/install and get the installer for your operating system and run it.
+The other method would be to go to [the official download page](https://yarnpkg.com/en/docs/install) and get the installer for your operating system and run it.

 ## Step 2 - Project initialization